Twilight4/debian-setup/tools-installation/kali-hyprland.md

 3. Install kali linux
     - Graphical install
     - Domain section empty
-    - Guided - Use the largest continous free space
+    - Guided - use entire disk
     - All files in one partition
     - Continue
-    - Keep default software selection
+    - Uncheck installing DE
 4. While restarting PC, eject the pendrive and boot into kali

 ### Installing Hyprland